forkunited/micro-mid/README.md

 "micro-reading" NLP library, and the https://github.com/forkunited/micro-event event extraction, coref, and temporal ordering library.
-It might be useful to read micro-util's READM documentation before you read this README to get an idea about why this project is organized as it is.
+It might be useful to read micro-util's README documentation before you read this README to get an idea about why this project is organized as it is.